CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

 You can find the ACR to which you have been granted access in the <a href="/deployment/local/step-1#get-access-to-CluedIn-container-registry">email from CluedIn</a>.

 {:.important}
-In the following instructions, we use `2024.01` as the release number for demonstration purposes.
+In the following instructions, we use `2024.01` as the release number.
 You should always use the latest release number.
 You can find the list of releases [here](https://cluedin-io.github.io/Releases/).

 **To authenticate to CluedIn ACR**